elyra-ai/elyra/docs/source/user_guide/pipelines.md

    ![Configure node](../images/user_guide/pipelines/configure-node.gif)

    Runtime properties are component specific.
-For generic components (Jupyter notebook, Python script, and R script) the properties are defined as follows:
+For [generic components](pipeline-components.html#generic-components) (Jupyter notebook, Python script, and R script) the properties are defined as follows:

    **Runtime Image**
    - Required.
 The container image you want to use to run the notebook or script.
+   - The value is ignored when the pipeline is executed locally.
    - A default runtime image can also be set in the pipeline properties tab.
 If a default image is set, the **Runtime Image** property in the node properties tab will indicate that a pipeline default is set.
 Individual nodes can override the pipeline default value.
    - Example: `TensorFlow 2.0`

    **CPU, GPU, and RAM**
    - Optional.
 Resources that the notebook or script requires.
+   - The values are ignored when the pipeline is executed locally.

    **File Dependencies**
    - Optional.
 A list of files to be passed from the local working environment into each respective step of the pipeline.
 Files should be in the same directory (or subdirectory thereof) as the file it is associated with.
 Specify one file, directory, or expression per line.
 Supported patterns are `*` and `?`.